-My 15 years old daughter refuses to touch fish, unless it’s fish ‘n chips.
+I make these low carb fried fish for my daughter, who refuses to touch fish, unless it’s fish ‘n chips.

 I don’t blame her.
 Fish is definitely an acquired taste, and I didn’t really enjoy fish (except for fish ‘n chips, of course) until my thirties.